-So bearing all of that in mind, H&H has investigated what, if anything, we should be doing with our horseboxes while they are parked up to help keep them maintained, so that they will be in good working order when the time comes to go out and about again…
+H&H has investigated what, if anything, you should do with your horsebox if it is parked up for a period of time to help keep them maintained, so that they will be in good working order when the time comes for you to use it again.

 Graham Hutton, manager of E.H.
 Hutton Coachbuilders Ltd, a business that was first established in 1958, shares his tips for horsebox maintenance if it is parked up for a period of time:

 - Move your horsebox forwards or backwards 12 inches every now and then to help prevent your tyres from deforming or cracking after being sat on one spot for a length of time

 - Isolating or disconnecting your lorry batteries will help prevent them going flat

 - If possible start your lorry at least once a month, but don’t rev it immediately — give the oil a chance to run around the engine first, and then increase the revs.
 In some older lorries, the batteries won’t start charging until your lorry has been pushed over a certain number of revs.
 Aim to run your lorry for around 30 minutes

 - Don’t worry about the gearbox oil in your horsebox — it will circulate when you start the engine